Hagtronics/WiFi-Enabled-Air-Quality-Monitor-and-App/README.md

 ├── sensors.py
 └── settings.toml <- Included with the device, but some changes needed

-#### The Circuit Python code and drivers needed to run the Air Quality Monitor Presented Here is shown above.
+#### The Circuit Python code and drivers layout needed to run the Air Quality Monitor Presented Here is shown above.

 ### Compatibility:
 Monitor Hardware: Tested with Circuit Python V10.3.x on various Adafruit ESP32-S3 Feather boards.